Electromagnetic Compliance: Pre-Compliance Test Basics

 Figure 6: A typical immunity test.
 Note that an RF absorbing chamber is used to contain the RF power and minimize the leakage into the environment.

 Note that the configuration of the test is very similar to a radiated emissions test, but instead of measuring the amount of radiated RF power from the EUT with a spectrum analyzer, the EUT is actually being radiated by RF power being delivered by an antenna and RF source.
 The RF absorbing chamber is also being used.
 This is to prevent the RF from escaping into the environment and causing issues with the world “outside” of the test lab.
 It is critical to stay below the published standards for unlicensed intentional radiators if you perform this test.
 At a minimum, you could cause disturbances with Wi-Fi or other networks nearby.
-Worst case, you could cause issues with radar or other systems that are critical to ensure the safety of people.
+Worst case, you could cause issues with other systems that are critical to ensure the safety of people.
 Please be cautious and follow the regulations for your region.

 CONCLUSION